iblazhko/cqrs-fsharp/README.md

 and versioning (eventually), and serve as a boilerplate template for real-life projects.

+> It is still very much work in progress, so definitely not suitable to be
+> a template for real-life projects just yet.

 ## Solution Overview

 Solution uses .NET7 / F# and has following major parts: